silviaCerby/gitbook/docs/how-to_use_cerby/cerby_mobile_app/app_configuration/video-how-to-ensure-i-receive-notifications-via-the-cerby-mobile-app.md

 ---
-description: This article describes the three key ways to ensure you can receive notifications via the Cerby Mobile application.
+description: "This article describes the three key ways to ensure you can receive notifications via the Cerby Mobile application."
 intercom_id: 6393799
 ---